 What is De Quervain’s tenosynovitis

 Tenosynovitis is simply the inflammation of the sheath that surrounds a tendon (connects muscle to bone).
 Tendonitis is inflammation of the actual tendon itself.

 With De Quervain’s tenosynovitis, it is the tendons of the abductor pollicis brevis and extensor pollicis longus muscles that are involved.
 They pass through a tunnel or tube in the wrist and attach at the base of the thumb.

 It occurs more frequently in racket sports, such as tennis, squash, or badminton, as well as canoeing and ten-pin bowling.
 Any sport or work-related activity which involves repetitive wrist flexion and extension or ulna and radial deviation (side-to-side movements) can bring on De Quervain’s tenosynovitis.

 It also occurs in golfers (left thumb of a right-handed golfer and vice versa).
-Tendon injuries such as this are often labeled with the umbrella term RSI (repetitive strain injury).
+Tendon injuries such as this are often labelled with the umbrella term RSI (repetitive strain injury).